paketo-buildpacks/rfcs/text/0026-log-levels.md

 ## Detailed Explanation

 All buildpacks will provide a `BP_LOG_LEVEL` environment variable to allow for the configuration of log output.
-This variable will support 3 acceptable
+This variable will support 2 acceptable
-options: `WARN`, `INFO`, and `DEBUG`.
+options: `INFO`, and `DEBUG`.
 The default option, should none be provided by the user, will be `INFO`.
 While this RFC will not outline detailed specifics for what logs should appear at each level, a basic description of their purposes is included below.

-* `WARN`: log only warnings
 * `INFO`: log information about the progress of the build process
 * `DEBUG`: log debugging information about the progress of the build process

+The `DEBUG` level is a superset of the `INFO` level.
+The buildpack will emit everything you would see at the `INFO` level along with the addition of debug output.

-This RFC intentionally limits the number of supported options to 3 as providing more than that is likely to create confusion for both buildpack authors and users.
+This RFC intentionally limits the number of supported options to 2 as providing more than that is likely to create confusion for both buildpack authors and users.
 These options may be amended in a future RFC.